RetroByten/SD-Cart-JR-homebrew-printable-case/README.md

 This print was designed to be toolless and not require any screws.
 However, as a trade-off that means the latches are pretty brittle and easily snapped.
 Don't expect it to survive more than one or two re-openings before the latches break.
 Do expect to break it and need to re-print another one if you need to re-open it for some reason.

 Project Contains:

-FreeCAD project file
+1.)
+FreeCAD project files (for editing/modification)
+2.)
 Exported STL files

+Settings as printed:
+Prusa i3 Mk3
+0.2mm Quality, PLA, 15% infill

 Note 1: When attempting to close it, be slow and deliberate, while watching to ensure the thin edges are lining up and gently maniuplating them if they're not.
 If you force it, it can either mis-align or snap one of the latches.